LEVEL: A LEVEL

 “I’ve found studying French hugely enjoyable; we have varied lessons and a small, friendly class size, and there are competitions in translation and linguistics, as well as the chance to listen to French music and watch French films knowing that this is useful for our education.”

-Standard College entry requirements: 5 GCSEs at grade C/4 or above including Maths and English Language.
+Standard College entry requirements: 5 GCSEs at grade 4 or above including Maths and English Language or Literature.

 French students from the College had the chance to participate in the Taunton-Lisieux civic twinning partnership, one of the longest-running town twinnings in the country since its formation in 1949.
 Seven students visited Lisieux in May and, together with the Mayor of Taunton and other participants, received excellent hospitality and enjoyed a varied programme during their stay with French families.

 Richard Huish students wrote: “We stayed with host families who were very welcoming.
 We had a formal dinner with the Mayors of Taunton and Lisieux and spent time visiting local sights.
 These included a cheese factory and a chateau.

 Some of our favourite excursions were the beach at Deauville, the elegant seaside resort, the picturesque port of Honfleur and the famous Basilica in Lisieux.
 The trip had a great impact on our French skills and we even managed to pick up some slang and the regional dialect.”

 The majority of us are still in contact with our exchange partners and we hope to return in the future.

 If you already studied a modern language at GCSE or have equivalent experience and enjoy the language, you will find this course highly stimulating and varied.

 You will have daily access to satellite television and a wide range of French magazines, newspapers and DVDs.

 If you are interested in working abroad, meeting people from different cultures or working in an international company, there is a big advantage in knowledge of a foreign language.